 Records and displays real-time information

-Commitment to seamless service:

-24 hour Control Area operations

-24 hour trading operation

-Trading floor staff in excess of 150 personnel

-Commercial support staff in excess of 50 personnel

-Technology support in excess of 15 personnel on the trading floor

 A list of names and contact numbers would be made available so appropriate staff can be reached directly.
+Hardware and software installed on the Cities property shall be retained by the Cities after the term of the Proposed Transactions, so long as the Cities are not in default.

-Infrastructure Cost: EPMI’s cost of hardware and software installation referenced herein as well as
+Infrastructure Cost: EPMI’s cost of hardware and software installation as well as

-control area set-up is estimated to be $300,000.
-Such actual costs are to be recovered monthly on an amortized basis by EPMI from profits from asset management activities prior to the profit sharing described herein.
-However, should insufficient profits accrue to EPMI during the term of the transaction, The Cities would agree to fund the balance of EPMI’s set-up expenses not recovered.
+control area set-up is estimated to be $300,000. . .

 Scheduling

-Services: EPMI, as a top-tier wholesale power supplier and marketer, would provide the necessary scheduling services and NERC tagging for The Cities.
+Services: EPMI, would provide the necessary scheduling services and NERC tagging for The Cities.
 This service would include all scheduling functions as required in the deregulated SPP marketplace subject to the parties’ execution of a definitive agreement as to such services.
-EPMI was the first participant to file with the ERCOT ISO for QSE Certification.
 EPMI would participate in any market testing conducted by SPP.
 EPMI will satisfy all of the SPP Protocol requirements for QSE certification in Mississippi.
 EPMI would work with The Cities to facilitate The Cities’ entry in SPP market testing programs.

 Because the SPP ISO protocols may be subject to change, EPMI cannot fully detail all the services that may be necessary to provide to The Cities.
 EPMI anticipates the following services and functions to be required and as part of a definitive agreement would provide them if required by the SPP ISO: